Gross rating point

-In advertising, a gross rating point (GRP) measures impact.
+In advertising, a gross rating point (GRP) measures the size of an audience that an advertisement impacts.
 GRPs help answer how often "must someone see it before they can readily recall it" and "how many times" does it take before the desired outcome occurs.

 Overview

 Gross rating points are a measure of the impact by a campaign using a specific medium or schedule.
 It quantifies impressions as a percentage of the target population, multiplied by frequency.
 This percentage may be greater, or in fact much greater, than 100.

 Target rating points express the same concept, but with regard to a more narrowly defined target audience.

 GRPs are used predominantly as a measure of media with high potential exposures or impressions.
 Nielsen Media Research is an example of a company which uses GRPs.

 Purpose

 With "today's fragmented media world" the value of GRP is, according to the Advertising Research Foundation's Journal of Advertising Research, even greater than in the pre-Internet era.
 Since "the required frequency changes with the product and the competitive climate it is in", the purpose of the GRP metric is to measure impressions compared to the number of people in the target for an advertising campaign.
 GRP values are commonly used by media buyers to compare the advertising strength of components of a media plan.

 For conventional media such as radio and TV, multi-tasking has reduced the value per GRP, and a measure named Persuasion Rating Point (PRP) was proposed in mid 2020.